-- Usually this list will consist of 20 to 24 units (or five to six studies, each of four units). - The minimum to satisfy successful completion of VCE is 16 units across Year 11 & 12. - Regardless of how many units students do altogether, you must receive satisfactory completion of: "" At least three units of English, plus a sequence of Units 3 & 4 in three studies apart from English.
+- Usually this list will consist of 20 to 24 units (or five to six studies, each of four units). - The minimum to satisfy successful completion of VCE is 16 units across Year 11 & 12. - Regardless of how many units students do altogether, you must receive satisfactory completion of: "" At least three units of English and the sequence of English Units 3 & 4, plus a sequence of Units 3 & 4 in three studies apart from English.